RTXI/auto-pi/README.md

 ####Parameters

-1. Threshold (mV) : threshold crossing at which to detect a spike
-2. Min Interval (ms) : minimum interval (refractory period) that must pass before another spike is detected
-3. Kp : Proportional Gain
+1. Kp : Proportional Gain
-4. Ti : Integral Time
+2. Ti : Integral Time
-5. Td : Derivative Time
+3. Td : Derivative Time
-6. Target Ts (s): Target Inter Spike Interval
+4. Target Ts (s): Target Inter Spike Interval
-7. Constant (pA): Current, Constant Current
+5. Constant (pA): Current, Constant Current
-8. Increase : % of current increase per step
+6. Increase : % of current increase per step
-9. Autotune
+7. Autotune : (?)
+8. Hold: Hold

+####States

+1. P : Scalar
+2. I : Scalar
+3. D : Scalar
+4. CurrentState : (pA)

 The module automatically calculates a first order model for the ISI as a function of the applied current.
 Given the first order model, it solves the coefficients for the critically damped solution of the proportional-integral controller with the constraint that the proportional coefficient is 1/100 of the Integral coefficient, to assure small changes with each spike.